 Javier Jordan is Associate Professor at the Department of Political Science and Public Administration at the University of Granada, Spain.
 He is a Director of the Master in Strategic Studies and International Security at the University of Granada.
-He is Editor-in-chief of the Journal of International Security Studies (RESI) and leader of the International Security Studies Group (GESI) at the University of Granada.
+He is Editor-in-chief of the Journal of International Security Studies (RESI) and director of the platform on strategic studies and Defence policy Global Strategy.

 He is author of 30 articles published in scientific journals; author, co-author or editor of 14 books; and lead-researcher of 7 research projects.
 He contributes frequently to different Spanish think-tanks.